-The Terrey Hills Public School homework policy has been developed in accordance with the guidelines as suggested in the Department of Education Homework Policy: DoE Homework Policy.
 Homework will consist of reading, mathematics, spelling and assignments.
-Specific expectations about homework and the newly revised THPS Homework Policy will be discussed during the Parent Information Evening scheduled for Monday 19th February.
-Homework should not take longer than 20 to 30 minutes each evening including reading.
+Specific expectations about homework will be discussed during the Parent Information Evening scheduled for Monday 19th February.
+Homework should not take longer than 30 to 45 minutes each evening.
 Any concerns or questions, please speak to your child's class teacher.